Biomedical-Imaging-Group/interactive-kit/README.md

-# InteractiveKit
+# `interactive-kit`

 A toolkit for interactive visualization of signal and image processing on [Jupyter](https://jupyter.org/) Notebooks.

 ![](IPLabsJupyter_banner.gif)

-InteractiveKit was created to simplify visualization in image and signal processing teaching, learning and research.
-Using [Jupyter Notebooks](https://jupyter.org/) in combination with InteractiveKit, a user with virtually no programming experience, and without experience with *matplotlib*, will be able to display and manipulate one or several signals -in the form of *NumPy Arrays*- and interactively change their characteristics.
-It is even possible to extract information and perform operations directly on the signal, without the need to re-run the cell or to plot again.
+`interactive-kit` was created to simplify visualization in image and signal processing teaching, learning and research.
+Using [Jupyter](https://jupyter.org/) Notebooks in combination with `interactive-kit` a user with virtually no programming experience, or without any experience with `matplotlib`, will be able to display and manipulate one or several signals or images and interactively explore them.
+It is even possible to extract information and perform operations directly on the signal or image without the need to re-run the cell or to plot again.

-The class is designed to run in Jupyter Notebooks or Jupyter Lab, using *matplotlib*'s dynamic environment (requires [`ipympl`](https://github.com/matplotlib/ipympl), which can be activated with the magic command `%matplotlib widget`).
-All the functionalities are controlled either through *matplotlib*'s native widgets (zoom and change of figure size) or through additional *ipywidgets*' buttons and sliders.
+The class is designed to run in Jupyter Notebooks or Jupyter Lab, using `matplotlib`'s dynamic widget-based environment ([`ipympl`](https://github.com/matplotlib/ipympl)), which needs to be activated with the magic command `%matplotlib widget`.
+All the functionalities are controlled either through `matplotlib`'s native widgets (zoom, pan, and change of figure size) or through additional `ipywidgets`-based buttons and sliders.

 ## Modules